-Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company" or "Netlist") provides high-performance solid-state drives and modular memory solutions to enterprise customers in diverse industries.
-The Company's NVMe SSDs in various capacities and form factors and the line of custom and specialty memory products bring industry-leading performance to server and storage appliance customers and cloud service providers.
-Netlist licenses its portfolio of intellectual property including patents, in server memory, hybrid memory and storage class memory, to companies that implement Netlist's technology.
+Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company", "Netlist", "we", "us", or "our") provides high-performance computer storage and memory solutions to enterprise customers in diverse industries.
+Our non-volatile memory express solid-state drives ("NVMe SSDs") in various capacities and form factors, and our line of custom and specialty memory products bring industry-leading performance to server and storage appliance customers and cloud service providers.
+We license our portfolio of intellectual property, including patents relating to storage memory systems and subsystems, to companies that implement our technology.